jsnyders/ClimbingComp/README.md

 ```
 Enter the database configuration information when prompted.

+### Running ClimbingComp for the first time
-Start the server
+Start the ClimbingComp server with all default options

 ```
 cd <project-folder-root>
 npm start
 ```

-TODO more information about other command line options.

 Then open a browser and go to URL